xdyz/nestjs-server/README.md

 ## code-gen
 This project created by my frind @kuangshp.
-You can use it to reverse compile database tables as entities [code-gen](https://github.com/kuangshp/nest-code-generate)
+You can use it to reverse compile database tables as entities.
+[code-gen](https://github.com/kuangshp/nest-code-generate)
 ## Installation